How To File A Property Damage Claim For A Car Accident

 • If you are under 18 or lack the legal capacity to make decisions at the time of the incident, an exception provided in Code of Civil Procedure Section 352 might apply, potentially tolling the deadline.

 Additional exceptions may also extend the statute of limitations in certain states.
-Nevertheless, allocating sufficient time to initiate a claim or lawsuit is critical.
-This proactive approach ensures you do not miss the deadline and avoid unnecessary complications.
+Nevertheless, allocating sufficient time to initiate a claim or lawsuit is critical so that you do not miss deadlines and avoid unnecessary complications.

 Frequently Asked Questions